Grab’s ambitious plans to digitize Southeast Asia’s economies may get $500 million boost from SoftBank

 So far, those new services include Ping An Good Doctor, a China-based health care service that provides online medial consultations, drug delivery, and appointment booking, and GrabFresh, an on-demand grocery delivery service via partner HappyFresh, the region’s leading grocery delivery service.

-That may not sound so radical, given that companies like Uber are offering various meal deliver services, and several other startups are offering tele-medicine services.
+That may not sound so radical, given that companies like Uber are offering various meal delivery services, and several other startups are offering tele-medicine services.

-But the difference here is that Grab has also become a payment and entrepreneurial hub, a massive financial service provider that is letting a rapidly growing number of its drivers and riders access digital accounts though they would otherwise never able to open bank accounts or have credit cards.
+But the difference here is that Grab has also become a payment and entrepreneurial hub, a massive financial service provider that is enabling access to digital accounts for a rapidly growing number of drivers and riders who would otherwise never be able to open bank accounts or have credit cards.

-Back in March, Grab announced its expanded financial services via a joint venture that would enable loans and lending services to users.
+Back in March, Grab announced its expanded financial services via a joint venture that would enable loans and lending services for users.

 “Upwards of 40 percent of people in this region don’t have bank accounts,” Vassilakis said.
 “We began to think about how we can help join the digital economy.
 Now we’ve opened 1 million bank accounts for our drivers.
 That means they can get paid by digital means and also buy things.”

-Earlier this year, Grab acquired Indonesian payment startup Kudo, which allows users without bank accounts to buy items online by connecting them directly with sellers or service providers.
+Last year, Grab acquired Indonesian payment startup Kudo, which allows users without bank accounts to buy items online by connecting them directly with sellers or service providers.
 This is done with the help of more than 400,000 local agents, who now are all part of the Grab ecosystem.

 “At the beginning, the company thought about the driver as the primary partner,” Vassilakis said.
 “And then the agents came on board, and they’re making money on the platform.
 And then merchants for food, and merchants for payments.
 So the founders now think of this in terms of micro-entrepreneurs.”